SfisoNxumalo/ArtificialIntelligenceAssignment/README.md

 This repository contains a practice chatbot project developed as part of my academic assignment.
 It was created to explore how AI and chatbots can support business communication and customer engagement.

 The project is not a real product and does not represent an official 1Nebula system.
+All training data used in this project is synthetic.

 #### About 1Nebula
 [1Nebula](https://www.1nebula.com/) is a software development company that that operates in the field of cloud-native software development and technology expense management.